User Interface Guide

 Sound File Menu

 The Sound File Menu lets you browse and load sound files.
-You can browse the sound files and folders in ~/Music/2020/Sounds from the User Library menu.
+Use the User Library menu to browse sound files and folders in ~/Music/2020/Sounds.
 You can also open sound files and folders by dragging and dropping them.

 Transport Control

-You can control the BPM, swing, play, and stop.
-Clicking the play button again while playing will rewind to the beginning of the bar.
-Clicking the stop button while stopped will kill all audio.
-When manually syncing with other music, the tap tempo and BPM adjustment buttons are handy.
+Use the transport controls to adjust BPM and swing, and to start or stop playback.
+Clicking the play button while playback is already running rewinds to the beginning of the bar.
+Clicking the stop button while already stopped cuts all audio.
+When syncing manually with other music, the tap tempo and BPM adjustment buttons are especially useful.

 Keyboard interactions